shyamrock/openFDAWebApp/README.md

   Backend Server Technologies: Node JS, SailsJS
   Database: Redis for session store and MongoDB for model persistence
 ```
-The above technology was chosen to have a clear seperation of client and server where all the calls are made through REST Webservices.
-This allows for future enablement for mobile devices.
+The above technologies was chosen to enable a clear seperation of client and server; where all the calls are made through RESTful webservices.
+This allows for future enablement to mobile devices.

 [Objectstream, Inc.]: http://objectstream.com
 [Prototype]:http://104.236.11.72/